Ashkan-Yaldaie/thesis/documents/Thesis.md

 <a name="figure-16" />

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/security.jpg">
-Figure 16: Devices which can be used to control the security system
+Figure 16: Devices which can be used to control a security system

 To turn on/off the security system a Bluetooth device is used.
 This can be a Bluetooth tag shown as (c) in Figure 16 or the Bluetooth device of a smartphone.
 To adopt this technique the following packages were installed: